Pairwise efficiency and monotonicity imply Pareto efficiency in (probabilistic) object allocation: Main results

-To prove the ``only if'' direction, consider a lottery rule $\varphi$ that satisfies \textsl{probabilistic monotonicity}, \textsl{ex-post non-wastefulness}, and \textsl{ex-post pairwise efficiency}.
+To prove the ``only if'' direction, consider a lottery rule $\varphi$ that satisfies \textsl{probabilistic monotonicity}, \textsl{ex-post pairwise efficiency}, and \textsl{ex-post non-wastefulness}.
 Suppose, by contradiction, that $\varphi$ is not \textsl{ex-post Pareto efficient}.
 Hence, there exists a preference profile $R\in\R^N$ and a matching $\mu\in\M$ in the support of $\varphi(R)$ such that $\mu$ is not \textsl{Pareto efficient}.
 Let $\nu\in\M$ denote a matching that Pareto dominates $\mu$.
 As $\varphi_\mu(R) > 0$, it holds that $\varphi_\nu(R)<1$.
 This situation is illustrated in Figure~\ref{fig:main_R}.